GULibrarySandbox/intro-text-mining-analysis-old/content/5-prepare.md

 | *Speech to text* | *Handwritten text* | *Printed text* | *Digital text* |
 | audio transcription, then cleaning | transcription, then cleaning | digitisation, then cleaning | reformating, then cleaning |
 {:.table .table-bordered}

+{% capture text %}
-All text documents need to be formatted for machine readability.  .txt is the best format as it is non-prorpietrary & used in text analysis tools.  .pdf OCR processed format is accepted by some analysis tools.
+All text documents need to be formatted for machine readability.  .txt is the best format as it is non-prorpietrary & used in text analysis tools.  .pdf OCR processed format is accepted by some analysis tools.{% endcapture %}
-{:.table .table-bordered}
+{% include alert.md text=text color="info" %}

 ## Tools